ManuelPeh76/Website-Downloader/readme.md

 ## Some Infos about this Tool

 - Files that are dynamically loaded during the website's runtime are only recorded if the request occurs within the dynamical wait time (3000ms by default) after opening the page.
-- CSS files (whether linked or dynamically loaded) are searched for 'url(...)' to include fonts and images that are loaded by the CSS.
+- CSS files (whether linked or dynamically loaded) and inline CSS are searched for fonts and images to download these as well.
 - Only files whose storage location matches that of the website are saved.
 - When an HTML file has been downloaded, the tool adapts all links to make sure, the webpage works offline.
 - When using the GUI, all settings you change (incl. the url) are saved via local storage.
 The next time you start the GUI your own settings will be restored.